RPGroup-PBoC/chann_cap/LOGBOOK.md

   partitioning of the proteins.
 I have an idea that all events after the binomial partitioning are not i.i.d. since in principle **two** daughter cells are perfectly correlated.

+**2019/11/25**
+- Today I worked on the Poisson-Gaussian noise model.
+The algebra gets messy, I'll need to use `sympy` to work through it.